xpqz/documentation/dotnet-interface/docs/implementation-details/debugging-an-apl-net-class.md

 If you build a .NET class from a workspace using the **File/Export**menu item, you use the **Runtime application** checkbox.
 If **Runtime application** is unchecked, the .NET Class will be bound to the full development version.
 If **Runtime application** is checked, the .NET Class will be bound to the run-time version.

 If you build a .NET class using the APLScript compiler, it will by default be bound to the full development version.
-If you specify the /runtime flag, it will be bound to the run-time version.
+If you specify the `/runtime` flag, it will be bound to the run-time version.

 If your APL .NET class is a Web Page or a Web Service, you specify to which of the two DLLs it will be bound using the **Debug** attribute.
-This is specified in the opening declaration statement in the .aspx, .asax or .asmx file.
-If the statement specifies "Debug=true", the Web Page or Web Service will be bound to the full development version.
-If it specifies "Debug=false", the Web Page or Web Service will be bound to the run-time version.
+This is specified in the opening declaration statement in the `.aspx`, `.asax` or `.asmx` file.
+If the statement specifies `"Debug=true"`, the Web Page or Web Service will be bound to the full development version.
+If it specifies `"Debug=false"`, the Web Page or Web Service will be bound to the run-time version.

-If you omit the Debug= attribute in your Web page, the value will be determined from the various .NET config files on your computer.
+If you omit the `Debug=` attribute in your Web page, the value will be determined from the various .NET `config` files on your computer.

 ### Forcing a suspension